Application of three-body stability to globular clusters: II. Observed velocity dispersions: Application to Milky Way GC system

-Observational data for the velocity dispersion profiles for each cluster are given in Table~\ref{GCParas} along with the data sources for each cluster.
-Most velocity dispersion data available online was from \citet{SMCF2011} (and references therein) who chose cluster masses consistent with the MOND radius fitting the flattened region.
-These masses are collectively referred to as the MOND cluster masses and are listed first in Table~\ref{GCParas} for each cluster.
-Distances to the galactic centre ($R_G$) for all clusters were taken from \citet{Harris1996}.
-References for the orbital parameters are listed in the table as numbers rather than letters for each cluster.

-Two special cases for the observed velocity dispersion data exist in this sample.
+Three special cases for the observed velocity dispersion data exist in this sample.
 Firstly, the velocity dispersion data for NGC 7078 are taken from the non-rotating cluster model favoured by \citet{DSCLBMS1998}, rather than the rotating cluster model.
 Secondly, the velocity dispersion data for NGC 6341 \citep{DCLSBM2007} was not binned in radius in the same way as the other clusters in this sample.
 For this cluster no data was given on the minimum or maximum distances for each bin, nor for the number of stars used in each bin.
-This means that no radial error bars are available for the data points for NGC 6341.
+This means that no radial error bars are available for the NGC 6341 data points.
+Finally, not enough velocity dispersion data is currently available for NGC 4590 to build up a reliable cluster mass or equilibrium model fit, hence its absence in our GC subset.
+The velocity dispersion data from \citet{LaneEtAl2011} for NGC 4590 consistently increases with radius from the centre, as this is non-physical it is likely that there are issues with cluster membership for the stars used in the sample.

-Figures~\ref{VD_All_MOND} and~\ref{VD_All_MOND2} show the velocity dispersion profiles for all clusters listed in Table~\ref{GCParas} using the MOND cluster masses.
-The MOND radius $r_{a0}$ as calculated for each cluster from \reqOne{MCSigma} is shown in each plot as a dashed red line.
-For the MOND masses this is close to where the velocity dispersion flattens out by the choice of the cluster mass $M_C$.
-The transition from stable to unstable orbits is shaded in grey and the indicative radius $r_{chaos}$ is shown as a solid line inside this region.
-The theoretical maximum extent of the cluster, the tidal radius using \reqOne{rtidal_King}, is shown as a dotted vertical line when it is inside the plotted range.
-Finally the red dotted curve indicates the theoretical velocity dispersion for the quoted cluster mass using the radial dependence given by \reqTwo{SigmaR}{MCSigma}.
+The bottom panels in Figures~\ref{VD_All_DIST1}-\ref{VD_All_DIST3} show the velocity dispersion profiles for all clusters listed in Table~\ref{TblObs}.
+The equilibrium velocity dispersion profile given by \reqOne{SigmaR} is plotted in the bottom panels for the highest probability cluster mass, given in column 3 of Table~\ref{TblObs}.
+Uncertainties in the orbital elements ($R_p$ and $e$) and cluster mass ($M_C$) are treated using the $10^6$ realisations per GC as discussed above.
+For each set of orbital elements and cluster mass the predicted radii for each model are determined and the resulting cumulative distributions are shown in the top panels of each figure.
+The MOND radius $r_{m}$ as calculated for each cluster from \reqOne{ra0} is shown in the top panels as a dashed red line.
+The relaxation timescale corrected transition from stable to unstable orbits $r_{c}^*$ (Section~\ref{CorrectedRc}) is shown as a solid black line, the tidal radius using \reqOne{rtidal_King} is shown as a dotted green line and the best fit flattening radius is shown as a dot-dashed blue line.